kitsonk/kv-toolbox/README.md

 you are retrieving a list and you want to know all the unique _descendants_ of a key (and the count of keys that match that prefix) in order to be able to enumerate them or provide information about them.

+> [!NOTE]
+> Parts of `kv-toolbox` have been contributed to
+> [`@deno/kv-utils`](https://jsr.io/@deno/kv-utils).
+This includes the JSON
+> serialization library and the ability to estimate the size of keys and values
+> when stored in Deno KV.
+This package now leverages that package and the
+> functionality no longer is contained within `kv-toolbox`.

 ---